The Hawker Henley

 The prototype Henley and Hurricane flying together.

 In construction, the Battle, although designed a couple of years before the Henley was much more advanced, being a full stressed-skin design with a monocoque fuselage (Fairey had benefited from close contacts with US aircraft manufacturers who had perfected stressed-skin construction), while the Henley, like the Hurricane, still used a metal latticework covered with wooden frames and fabric to provide a streamlined fuselage.
-When Fairey Battles were first delivered, their performance greatly exceeded what had been expected, being well above what had been called for in the initial specification.
+When Fairey Battles were first delivered, their performance greatly exceeded what had been expected.
+The original specification had called for a top speed of only 200 mph (322 kph), yet the Battle proved able to do over 250 mph (402 kph).
 You can imagine the Air Ministry big-wigs, having just signed up for massive orders of Fairey Battles looking at the Hawker Henley and wondering "Do we really need that as well?".
 The Henley did promise to be faster than the Battle, but its internal bombload was half that of the Battle and its range was slightly shorter.
 The Battle would be some 70 mph (112 kph) faster than the Hawker Hinds that then formed the RAF's fast day-bomber force and the extra 30 mph (48 kph) promised by the Henley might have seemed of little consequence.
 The Battle had the added advantage that its three-man crew enabled missions to be flown at night, with the observer/bomb aimer handling maps and acting as navigator while the rear gunner still kept a look out for night fighters.
 Air Ministry documents also show that there was growing concern about the Henley being undefended when the rear gunner used the bomb sight.

 Pre-war postcard image of a Henley painted by Howard Leigh.